sumnow/markdown-formatter/README.md

 // You can set it by any meaningful strings
 // if it is set to js, it will be formatted according to the js language syntax. codeAreaToBlock = config.get<string>('codeAreaToBlock', '');
-// enable/disable format code or config beautifyjs
+// enable/disable format code
 // false: disable format code
+formatCodes = config.get<boolean>('formatCodes', true);
+// config beautifyjs
 // {}: config beautifyjs
 formatOpt = config.get<any> ('formatOpt', {});
 // Format the symbols of the unordered list